Janiru-Sudasinghe/Secure-MariaDB-Infrastructure-High-Availability-Implementation/README.md

 ---

-## 📂 Configuration & Scripts Repository
+## 📂 Configuration & Codebase Navigation
 *Access the raw configuration files used in this deployment below.*

 | File Category | Filename | Description |